Right in the middle of Gospel Renewal Training, a potentially deadly fight breaks out.

 It was then that I showed up, followed immediately by two other guys from my team.
 We separated the three men and talked with them individually in order to get the story straight.

-Through this altercation we were able to talk in depth with the men about conflict, forgiveness and repentance.
 We pointed them to Jesus and how He paid the price for our sins and gives us the power to forgive each other.

 After dealing with the men, we went into our next session, which was “how to have conflict so that God is the winner.”